International conventions and agreements

 Minamata Convention on mercury

 The Minamata Convention on mercury regulates mercury in a life cycle perspective, from primary mining to final disposal.
-It is banning or restricting mercury in different products and industrial processes as of 2020 and 2025.
 The convention entered into force in 2017.
-The Mercury Regulation implements the parts of the Minamata Convention previously lacking common regulations within the EU.
+The Mercury Regulation implements the Minamata Convention within the EU.

 Read more on the webpage for the Minamata Convention (hosted by UN Environment) External link.